AlexZzz/easydiskbench/README.md

 ### Workloads

 * `O_DIRECT` flag is used to bypass the page cache.
-* `libaio` is used, because it's one of the most popular library.
-At least, most drive-latency-sensitive application uses libaio.
+* `libaio` is used, because it's the most popular library.
+At least, most drive-latency-sensitive application use libaio.
 * `O_SYNC` is used for synchronized IO.
 It is possible to use `fsync()`/`fdatasync()`, but if we use `O_SYNC`, it's easier to parse results - every `clat` includes flush request.
 * Every test runs twice.
 This is especially important for the first test in suite, first run will be (sometimes much) slower, than the second run.
 * Every test runs with iodepth=1.
 We don't measure concurrent access latency/bandwidth here, only one-thread latency.
 As these tests were written for benchmarking cloud environment, we may assume that every one parallel IO or parallel thread will add the same performance as one-threaded fio, until we hit the limit.